Change Point Detection on A Separable Model for Dynamic Networks: Introduction

-In time series analysis, change point detection plays a central role in identifying the discrepancies in the underlying data generating processes.
-Without taking the structural changes across dynamic networks into consideration, learning from the time series may not be meaningful.
-As relational phenomena are studied in numerous domains, it is practical for researcher to first localize the change points, and then analyze the dynamic networks, rather than overlooking where the network patterns have substantially changed.
+In time series analysis, change point detection plays a central role in identifying the discrepancies in the underlying data generating processes over time.
+In reality, network evolution is usually time-heterogeneous.
+Without taking the structural changes across dynamic networks into consideration, learning from the time series may not be meaningful, by confounding the network effects before and after a change occurs.
+As relational phenomena are studied in numerous domains, it is practical for researchers to first localize the change points, and then analyze the network effects within stable segments, rather than overlooking the time points where the network patterns have substantially changed.